oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     legal_disclaimer
     other
     summary

-Note contents (`text`) of value type `string` 1 or more characters holds the contents of the note.
-Content varies depending on type.

 ### 3.1.6 Products Type
 List of Product IDs (`products_t`) of value type `array` with 1 or more unique items (a `set`) of type Product ID (`product_id_t`) specifies a list of `product_ids` to give context to the parent item.